Vampire Princess Miyu: Manga characters

 The daughter of a human woman and a Shi, another type of demon, who physically appears to be twelve to thirteen years old.
-She is more shy and reserved than Miyu and naive about the world.
+She is more shy and reserved than Miyu, and naive about the world.
 She is part vampire, as Miyu's blood runs in her veins after she fed on her mother while she was pregnant with Yui.
 Yui was drawn to Miyu's realm as part of a plan to resurrect her.
-Yui's weapon of choice are cherry blossoms which she can manipulate; she grants this power to Miyu after giving up her own blood so Miyu can be resurrected.
+Yui's weapon of choice is cherry blossoms, which she can manipulate; she grants this power to Miyu after giving up her own blood so Miyu can be resurrected.
 She is the protagonist of the spinoff manga series Vampire Princess Yui.